mk-fg/convergence/README.md

        So that plugin won't hang on bogus notaries any longer than necessary with a specific connection latency in mind.

-   - TODO: For google servers, ff interface seem to report different fingerprints than convergence checks - investigate whether it re-establishes connection between check and the actual data channel.

    - TODO: Check how other stuff like "https everywhere" gets the certs, maybe swap socks proxy mitm for some warning or connection-killer hook.